core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 This section describes an example where specifically a reverse-proxy PRX is used between the clients and the server (see {{Section 5.7.3 of RFC7252}}).

-Like for the example in {{intermediaries-example-e2e-security-det}}, the phantom request is especially a deterministic request (see {{deterministic-phantom-Request}}), which is protected with the pairwise mode of Group OSCORE as defined in {{I-D.amsuess-core-cachable-oscore}}.
+Like for the example in {{intermediaries-example-e2e-security-det}}, the phantom request is especially a deterministic request (see {{deterministic-phantom-Request}}), which is protected with the pairwise mode of Group OSCORE as defined in {{I-D.ietf-core-cacheable-oscore}}.

 The same assumptions compiled in {{intermediaries-example-e2e-security-det-intro}} apply in this scenario too, with the following differences: